 Your home studio teacher or local Pro usually will offer special rates if you purchase several lessons in a package such as 5 or 10.
 In this case, your lessons can be scheduled as you like: semi-weekly, weekly, semi-monthly, or randomly.
 Most packages have an expiry date, such as 6months-1 year after purchase.
-Teachers will approach a regular private lesson student differently than a one-time private lesson.
+Teachers will approach an ongoing-private-lesson student differently than a one-time private lesson.

 - They will be able to take their time to get to know your learning style and preferences,

-- and they can follow up with you to make sure your application of their advice in practice is accurate and effective.
+- They can follow up with you to make sure your application of their advice in practice is accurate and effective.

 - They can consistently build on your existing vocabulary

 - They can design and guide ongoing improvement plan to achieve your goals